Neck Pain and Headaches

 We have become a society that constantly traumatizes the cervical spine, more and more individuals are suffering with chronic myofascial pain of their neck.
 This trauma to our neck muscles comes in two forms.
 First, as a society many of us sit reading or working at desks and/or computer terminals all day.
 This position causes individuals to sit for long periods of time with their neck in a slightly bent forward or flexed position.

 To realize the stress this places on your neck muscles, imagine holding a six pound bowling ball upright in your hand in a slightly bent forward or flexed position.
 It would not be long before you dropped the ball from pain and fatigue.
 As we sit at our desks working, our muscles along the back of our neck are constantly straining to keep our head in a slightly bent forward position.
 These muscles under this stress overtime develop myofascial trigger points or muscle knots which can cause us neck pain, stiffness and headaches.
+This type of neck pain often requires specialized therapy tools, like the FENIX system, to solve these issues.

 The second form of trauma that is common to neck muscles in this society is acute whiplash injury from automobile accidents or slip/fall injuries.
 This tremendous force into neck muscles will cause myofascial trigger points or muscle knots to form, causing myofascial pain syndromes of the neck and/or chronic headaches.
 To realize the small amount of force needed to injure the neck, again imagine holding onto a six pound bowling ball upright in your hand but this time in a car traveling only 30 miles an hour.
 Then think of just coming to an immediate stop, imagine how much force would be placed on your muscles trying to keep the bowling ball from flying forward.
 This is why even small accidents can produce severe and chronic injuries to the neck.